 It is always a little bit daunting being an English or Literature student returning from the annual back to school shop.
-Among all the new stationary and textbooks, there is anywhere between four to ten books (if you happen to be studying both subjects!) that you will need to learn like the back of your hand.
+Among all the new stationery and textbooks, there are anywhere between four to ten books (if you happen to be studying both subjects!) that you will need to learn like the back of your hand.
 Unfortunately, this kind of text knowledge often takes hours of reading and re-reading, highlighting and underlining, and most importantly, scrawling notes in the margins as quickly as possible before you forget that brilliant insight!

 We all know that the more we read our texts, the more likely it is that we will write high-quality and thought-provoking responses about them.
 It is recommended that you read your set texts a minimum of three times.
 However, as our performance in the VCE English and Literature Exam is ranked, a student who wants to do well would read their set text anywhere from five to eight times to ensure that their responses remain competitive.
 After all, this level of engagement with a text will invariably result in a student being able to demonstrate both a breadth and depth of understanding of the text within a response, rather than arguing the same basic ideas trotted out by every other student in the state who has learnt the exact same material.